I don’t have medical qualifications, but I’d like to become a Soul Midwife …is that possible?

-Professional supervison is also available
+Individual Professional supervison is also available to qualified Soul Midwives

 We are always exploring more ways to extend our services to those who most need them and, just as importantly, to offer love and support to each other.
-Local groups of Soul Midwives often meet to support each other across the UK.
+Local groups of Soul Midwives regularly meet to support each other across the UK.

-If I complete the Practitioner Course, can I become a teacher?
+If I complete the Practitioner Course can I become a teacher?

 Becoming a fully fledged Soul Midwife doesn’t happen over night.
 After completing the Practitioner training, you will be asked to serve an active apprenticeship in the sitting with the dying ( usually in a voluntary role) and asked to provide 6 case studies for assessment before you are fully qualified .
 Training to become a soul midwife teacher may be possible, after detailed and mentored experience in the field, via the Soul Midwives School.